Techscaler Catalyst

 With workshops delivered hybrid, we welcome founders to come together each week at their local Techscaler hub to live-stream the workshop and join what we call ‘watch parties’, where they can engage in discussions with their peers, in person.

-Founders will be able to co-work from their local Techscaler hub throughout the day of the workshop, where they can focus on progressing their startup, as well as receive feedback and support from peers, Entrepreneurs in Residences, and the Techscaler regional teams.Catalyst Entrepreneurs in Residences
+Founders will be able to co-work from their local Techscaler hub throughout the day of the workshop, where they can focus on progressing their startup, as well as receive feedback and support from peers, Visiting Entrepreneurs, and the Techscaler regional teams.Catalyst Visiting Entrepreneurs

 Talking through blockers with founders who have been there before can be super valuable at the early-stages.
-Catalyst Entrepreneurs in Residences will facilitate select watch parties, as well as be available during coworking days to provide feedback and advice to founders.
+Catalyst Visiting Entrepreneurs will facilitate select watch parties, as well as be available during coworking days to provide feedback and advice to founders.

 Hackathons

 Gauging demand for a tech solution can be difficult without having the funds and skills to develop the final product.
 De-risk the process, and join our hackathons to build an early version of your solution, or be a part of a group building a peer’s solution.
 The hackathon will take place on week 4 of Catalyst, Build Week.
-Founders accepted on the Catalyst can put forward their idea to be considered as one of the hackathon projects.
+Founders will be required to submit a project idea to be considered for the Hackathon to move onto the next part of the accelerator.

 Partner drop-ins